How to Hook to Events

 after it failed.

-The set of hooks are collected into the Concern
+The set of hooks are collected into the Concern interface (also known as

-Cross-Cutting Concern
+Cross-Cutting Concern).

-You can create and add your own to extend the capabilities of byexample
+You can create and add your own to extend the capabilities of byexample:

 - show the progress of the execution